mineski-stephen/dashboard/README.md

   - CEs Submitted, For Submission, New RFPs each in their own column
   - Each card shows **summary at top** (total amount, GP%, GP amount) with yellow-tinted background
   - Individual projects listed below with status pills, amounts, GP
-  - Gross Revenue if 30% Win Rate shown on non-wins columns only
+  - Gross Revenue if 30% Win Rate shown on non-wins columns only — uses `tA*0.3` (total amount x 30%) instead of GP-based calculation
   - Staggered entrance animations on all cards
+- **Pipeline KPI Modal**: Clicking a KPI card opens a modal with project list, summary strip showing total amount, GP% label (displayed as "GP" not "GP%"), and GP amount.
+Non-wins modals include Gross Revenue if 30% Win Rate line using `tA*0.3`.
 - Sections: `pl-kpis`

 ### 3. AM Performance (`sec-am`)